 Maximise your pad's outdoor potential for year-round entertaining

-You might be ready for cosy evenings, but is your patio?
-As we swing into autumn, it’s time to give your outdoor space a cosy boost.
+It’s time to give your outdoor space a cosy boost.
 Think fire pits, outdoor rugs and plenty of lighting.

 One of the biggest trends for this year was outdoor entertaining and kitchen areas.
 This year is all about making your outdoor space function like an interior space for all things fun, lounging, and entertaining – ideal for those who lack space in kitchens or dining rooms, as dinner parties and drinks parties can simply be hosted outside.